boredzo/impluse-hfs/README.md

 /dev/diskXs8        	Apple_Driver43
 ```

-You want the one labeled “`Apple_HFS`”.
+You want the one (or one of the ones) labeled “`Apple_HFS`”.
+Unfortunately, volume names are not shown in this output, so if you're looking at multiple HFS volumes, you may have to try each one in turn.

-From this point, you can use the good-old-fashioned `cp` command to copy the indicated device to a raw HFS image file, or you can point impluse to that device directly.
+From this point, you can use the good-old-fashioned `cp` command to copy the indicated device to a raw HFS image file.  impluse _should_ be able to read from a subdevice directly, but this currently doesn't work (#71).

 If you get a list of partitions but there is no “`Apple_HFS`” partition, then it's not an HFS volume and impluse cannot do anything with it.

 If you get a list with multiple “`Apple_HFS`” partitions, then there are multiple HFS partitions (most likely for a partitioned hard drive).
-You can create a raw HFS image file from, or use impluse directly with, each partition separately.
+You can create a raw HFS image file from each partition separately.

 ### On bare HFS volumes, such as floppies
 A storage device that isn't big enough to make sense to partition will often omit the partition map entirely, containing only a bare HFS volume.
 Often these are floppy disks, or images thereof.